 The integrity of the communication is guaranteed, and nobody can modify the content of data transferred between the Box and the IoT platform.

-The security risks of leaving inbound ports open include malware infections, the modification, and theft of data, DoS attacks, and arbitrary code execution.
-Considering this, Wattsense Boxes follow an outbound-port-only design pattern owing to the publish/subscribe model, it protects against the attacks described above.
+Leaving inbound ports open may lead to potential attacks on the software using the said ports, which can cause malware infections, the modification, and theft of data, DoS attacks, and arbitrary code execution.
+Considering this, Wattsense Boxes follows an outbound-port-only design pattern owing to the publish/subscribe model.It protects against the attacks described above.
 Therefore, the Box communicates with the outside world rather than external communications being sent to specific Box ports.
-Since all the inbound ports are closed, even the physical access to the Box does not allow attackers to compromise the Box.

-The presence of anomalies in the Box connection and data sent to the IoT platform may indicate the presence ofty incident.
+The presence of anomalies in the Box connection and data sent to the IoT platform may indicate the presence of a security incident.
 At Wattsense, we actively monitor the status of our Boxes: an offline device could mean local tampering is taking place.
-In this case, we a securiactively communicate with our customers to determine the nature of such incidents and to provide support if needed.
+In this case, we actively communicate with our customers to determine the nature of such incidents and to provide support if needed.

 IoT Platform to Users/Applications